Discovery Process Decisions Testing Features Results Players Reflections Next Steps

 3

-Classic 2016 skin — green pitch, faithful to the board game
+Classic 2016 skin — green pitch, board game palette

 The original Wembley board game resolves drawn matches with a coin toss.
 Simple — but a penalty shootout is the most dramatic moment in football, and a coin flip felt like a missed opportunity.
 The decision to redesign it went through four iterations before it was right.